aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 1. In the Azure Portal, navigate to your Front Door frontend.
 Select **Go to Resource**.
 Or in Search resources, services, and docs (G+/), enter **front door**, and select **Front Doors** from the results, and then select your Front Door.

 2. On the Front Door page, note the **Frontend host** URL.
-This exercise uses contoso-frontend.azurefd.net, but you may have altered it to ensure the name is unique.

    ![Azure portal Frontend page - Verify Frontend URL](../media/frontend-url.png)

-3. In a browser, go to your Frontend host URL (contoso-frontend.azurefd.net).
+3. In a browser, go to your Frontend host URL.
 Your request will automatically be routed to the nearest server to you from the specified servers in the backend pool.

 4. You'll see the following information page: